Home Staging and Interior Decorating are two design industry terms that are often used.

 The overall purpose

-In general, interior design involves making a home, or a workplace, more pleasant, or more fitting for the owners.
-The design process will revolve around the family’s own tastes, their personal color and style preferences, and the way they live.
+The design process will revolve around the family’s tastes, personal color and style preferences, and how they live.
 From stark minimalism to cozy warmth, the end result is to create a room setting that’s aesthetically pleasing and perfectly practical for those who will use it.

-With home staging, the purpose is to sell a property, to draw in potential buyers, and make it look amazing, while not limiting the appeal to any one particular person or group.
-This is a process of showing off a property to its maximum, with a nod to real-life living, while truly offering an aspirational lifestyle.
+This is a process of showcasing a property to its fullest, with a nod to real-life living, while truly offering an aspirational lifestyle.
 This is achieved by making each room look its best, perhaps with clever use of lighting and object placement, by reducing the amount of furniture in a room, or by visually offering the suggestion that a particular room can have multiple functions, accommodating a wide range of needs.

 The intended audience

 Interior decorating is usually undertaken to please a particular person or people.
 A home may be designed with the unique needs of a specific family in mind.
-There may be little thought given to the future, for example, vibrant colors and bold motifs may be chosen for a child’s room simply because it will make them happy.
-With home staging, it’s all about appealing to the masses.
-Keeping colors muted and neutral to maximize the selling power, enabling any potential buyer to easily imagine themselves living in the home.
-A home stager will understand the latest trends and know what buyers are looking for.
+There may be little thought given to the future; for example, vibrant colors and bold motifs may be chosen for a child’s room simply because they will make them happy.

 The timeframes and effort involved